cubarco/dian_note/README.md

-this is notebook app powered by cube lin
+this is notebook app powered by Cube Lin and Yao Xin